-With the mention of trekking in Nepal, the twonames that pop up in one’s mind are Everest and Annapurna.
+With the mention of trekking in Nepal, the two names that pop up in one’s mind are Everest and Annapurna.

 Where should I trek Everest or Annapurna?
 It’s the most difficult question to answer as both are two of the best treks in the world.
 However, in this blog, we will tell you about different aspects of trekking to Everest and Annapurna.
 We will be shedding light on highlights, scenery, duration of treks, trekking routes, culture and communities, difficulty level and others.
 Knowledge of different aspect of each trekking region will help you decide upon the best one for you.

-Without further ado let’s get into the key things to consider before deciding a trek to Everest and Annapurna!
+Without further ado let’s get into the key things to consider before deciding on a trek to Everest and Annapurna!

 You will get to live the dream of watching Everest towering high in front of your eyes.
 Everest region has the best mountain scenery and you will be trekking beneath mountains that are over eight thousand meters.
 The other highlight of the trek to Everest is the Sherpa culture.
 Tengboche Monastery is famous among trekkers which will give you a glimpse of Buddhism practiced in high mountains.

 While trekking in the Annapurna Region you will get to enjoy the variation in landscape and culture.
-You will get to enjoy the view of verdant hills, high mountains and not to forget the desert-like landscape.
-Hindu residing in the lower elevation and Buddhist in higher altitude will give a trekker chance to see cultural variation.
+You will get to enjoy the view of verdant hills, and high mountains and not to forget the desert-like landscape.
+Hindus residing in the lower elevation and Buddhist in higher altitude will give a trekker chance to see cultural variation.

 The scenery of the Everest region wins hands down over Annapurna.
 However, cultural diversity will amaze you while trekking in the Annapurna region than in the Everest region.

-The popular means to reach the starting point of the trek to Everest is via a flight to Lukla.
+The popular means to reach the trek's starting point to Everest is via a flight to Lukla.
 If you want to avoid flight then you can start your trek from Jiri like Sir Edmund Hillary and Tenzing Norgay back in olden days.
 But you need to add around a week more to your trek along with the fees of guide and porter.
 If you aren’t keen on taking the classic route then flying to Everest is a better choice.

 Pokhara is the starting point for most of the treks in the Annapurna region.
 You can either fly to Pokhara or take a scenic drive to the city from Kathmandu.
-Kimchi or Hile or Nayapul are some of the starting points for Annapurna treks which lie a few hours’ drive from Pokhara.
+Kimchi or Hile or Nayapul are some of the starting points for Annapurna treks which lie a few hours’ drives from Pokhara.
 Annapurna Circuit Trek starts from Besisahar which is 9 to 10-hour drive from Kathmandu.

 A flight to Lukla from Kathmandu is scenic in itself.
 You will see enormous and beautiful snowcapped mountains from the airplane window as you approach Lukla airport.
 The first Sherpa village of the trail will be the one in Lukla.
 High suspension bridges, swaying prayer flags with breeze and prayer wheels to spin form an indispensable part of your Everest trek.

 Moreover, Mani stones, prayer wheels and prayer flags are an important aspect of Tibetan Buddhism.
 Mani stone is a small or big stone engraved or painted with a Buddhist mantra.
 The act of building Mani stone is a form of prayer and is a way of showing devotion towards their deity.
-These stones are found alongside trail, river and also near the entrance of villages, monasteries.
+These stones are found alongside trail, rivers and also near the entrance of villages, monasteries.
 On your way to the bustling city of Namche Bazaar in Everest, you will get to see big and colorful Mani stones.

 The mantra printed prayer flags are in five different colors and each hue signifies an element.
 White is for air, blue represents the sky, red symbolizes fire, green represents water and yellow stands for the earth.
 Together they represent balance.
 Mantras are printed on flags and when they sway with the breeze it is believed to spread positive energy and goodwill.

 A prayer wheel is a cylindrical hollow wheel mounted on a spindle for spinning.
 The spindle contains thousands of mantras written on a scroll.
 It is said that turning a prayer wheel is equivalent to chanting thousands of mantras.
-Also, by spinning a prayer wheel you accumulate merit which helps all being in the world and purifies their karma.
+Also, by spinning a prayer wheel you accumulate merit which helps all beings in the world and purifies their karma.

 While trekking in the Annapurna region you will mostly encounter locals from Gurung, Magar, and Thakali ethnic group.
 Upon trekking to the higher elevation you will come across Mani walls, prayer wheels and monasteries representing Tibetan Buddhist culture.
 Don’t miss the opportunity of knowing more about the mountain culture by interacting with the locals.